What are you using today?

 How thin the sections of these are?
 Are they comfortable?
 Kudos to @stringsandpedals, good to know she does this kind of nibwork as well.
 I might just spice up my next medium nibbed pen with an italic grind (all my stubs are over 1mm wide).

-I’ve had the Parker for around 15 years so I’d say it’s a comfortable pen for me.
-The Diplomat is big (#6 nib) and a bit on the heavy side, but also comfortable.
+I’ve had the Parker for around 15 years so I’d say it’s a comfortable pen for me. :wink: The Diplomat is big (#6 nib) and a bit on the heavy side, but also comfortable.
 But see for yourself.
 I’ve added comparison shots with a Lamy Vista and a Leonardo Furore

 Today i’m using a VP in yellow purchased a few days ago and i’m loving it!